 - Lost wages

 - Broadly speaking, a plaintiff could be entitled to compensation for any past and future costs associated with their injury

 How Long Do I Have to File a Camp Lejeune Water Contamination Claim?

-The Camp Lejeune Justice Act of 2022 establishes a two-year time-frame from the date of the law’s enactment during which veterans, their families, and others exposed to contaminated drinking water on the military base can commence legal action.
+The Camp Lejeune Justice Act establishes a two-year time-frame from the date of the law’s enactment during which veterans, their families, and others exposed to contaminated drinking water on the military base can commence legal action.